 - This list is for gamers who want to get the most for their money.
 If you don’t play games, the cards on this list are more expensive than what you really need.
 We've added a reference page at the end of the column covering integrated graphics processors, which is likely more apropos for home, office, and basic multimedia usage models.

-- Be sure to check out our new performance per dollar comparison page, where you can overlay the benchmark data we’ve generated with pricing, giving you a better idea where your ideal choice falls on the value curve.
+- Be sure to check out our new performance per pound comparison page, where you can overlay the benchmark data we’ve generated with pricing, giving you a better idea where your ideal choice falls on the value curve.
 The criteria to get on this list are strictly price/performance.

 - Recommendations for multiple video cards, such as two Radeon cards in CrossFire mode or two GeForce cards in SLI, typically require a motherboard that supports CrossFire/SLI and possibly a chassis with plenty of space to install multiple graphics cards.
 These setups also usually call for a beefier power supply than what a single card needs, and will almost certainly produce more heat than a single card.
 Keep these factors in mind when making your purchasing decision.
 In most cases, if we have recommended a multiple-card solution, we try to recommend a single-card honorable mention at a comparable price point for those who find multi-card setups undesirable.